skip to main content

 One of the benefits of pursuing a level II or level III pharmacy tech role is that both come with increased responsibility.
 If you’re the type of person who likes to continue to progress in the duties you’re assigned within your career role, each one offers this ability.

 Working in a pharmacy that employs all three levels of pharmacy technicians also provides the opportunity to advance to a higher-level position if this is your goal.
-It could give you something to strive for, working your way from one level to the next.
+It could give you something to strive for, working your way from one level to the next level of technician.

-How to Begin a Career as a Pharmacy Technician
+Ready to Begin Your Career as a Pharmacy Technician?

 If you’d like to begin your pharmacy technician career path, one way to achieve this goal is by completing an educational program.
 This helps provide the knowledge and skills needed to perform the duties typically assigned to this role.

-Ultimate Medical Academy (UMA) offers a Health Sciences – Pharmacy Technician associate degree program.
-One thing that sets this program apart from some of the other pharmacy technician programs is that it is available online.
-It also provides 180 hours of an on-site externship to further enhance your skills while also providing experience before beginning your pharm tech job search.
+Ultimate Medical Academy (UMA) offers a Health Science — Pharmacy Technician Associate of Science / Associate of Applied Science degree Coursework for this program is available online.2 You also gain access to a 180-hour on-site externship to further enhance your skills while also providing experience before beginning your pharm tech job search.

-Students completing UMA’s Health Sciences – Pharmacy Technician associate degree program are also prepared to sit for the Pharmacy Technician Certification Exam (PTCE) if they meet the eligibility requirements.
-We also continue to work with you post-graduation, helping you with your resume and providing advice on what to expect in your upcoming interviews.
+Learners completing UMA’s Health Sciences – Pharmacy Technician Associate of Science/Associate of Applied Science degree program are prepared to sit for the Pharmacy Technician Certification Exam (PTCE) if they meet the eligibility requirements.3 We also continue to work with you post-graduation, helping you with your resume and providing advice on what to expect in your upcoming interviews.

-If you’re ready to begin your career as a pharmacy technician, UMA is here to help every step of the way!
+If you’re ready to begin pursuing your career as a pharmacy technician, UMA is here to help every step of the way!
+Contact us to learn more.

 1 Bureau of Labor Statistics.
 Occupational Outlook Handbook.
 Pharmacy Technicians. https://www.bls.gov/ooh/healthcare/pharmacy-technicians.htm#tab-4